multifreded/hv20/day03/README.md

 […]
 ```

-Suprisingly **none** of the files seem to have the same contents.
+Surprisingly **none** of the files seem to have the same contents.
 To be sure
 about that, the following shell script compares every checksum from the first
 ZIP file with every checksum of the second ZIP file …